kenjyco/redis-helper/README.md

   insertion to Redis (using the very fast [ujson][] library)
 - use `pickle_fields` to specify which fields should be pickled before insertion to Redis
+- set `insert_ts=True` to permanently store the insert timestamp (`utc_float`) on the data
+    - only do this if you are storing items that you are likely to update and also likely to want to know the original insert time for an object
+        - each time an object is updated, the score associated with the `hash_id` (at the `_ts_zset_key`) is updated to the current timestamp

 Essentially, you can store a Python [dict][] in a Redis [hash][] and index some of the fields in Redis [sets][set].
 The collection's `_ts_zset_key` is the Redis